xnoproject/xnoapi/source/index.rst

 Usage
 -----

-XNO API provides a structured interface for retrieving financial data:
+XNO API provides a structured interface for retrieving financial data and modules for efficient PNL calculation and performance tracking in the Vietnamese Financial Market:

 .. code:: python